fernandodelrio/fernandodelrio/README.md

 ## Hi there 👋

-- 📱 I'm a senior iOS developer, working with iOS for 7+ years
+- 📱 I'm a senior iOS developer, working with iOS for 12+ years
-- 🌱 Currently learning SwiftUI, Combine framework, Async Await
+- 🌱 Objective-C, SwiftUI, Combine, Async Await
 - 🔭 Working on a personal app, planning to release next year
-- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/fhdelrio), [Twitter](https://twitter.com/fernandohdelrio), [email](fernandomdr@gmail.com)
+- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/fhdelrio), [email](fernandomdr@gmail.com)

 <!--
 **fernandodelrio/fernandodelrio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.